 2.4.4 Reasons for delay in release of funds at different levels.

-The main reason for getting delayed to release the funds at different levels is Network connectivity problem at the remote areas due to the O.F.C. (optical fibre cable) breakdown of banking server.
+The main reason for getting delayed to release the funds at different levels is Network connectivity problem at the remote areas due to the O.F.C. (optical fibre cable) breakdown and problem in banking server.